hovhannisyan91/dash_heroku/README.md

 # Dash Project for MA course

-End to end sample for dash
+End to end dashboard for dash

 ## Environment